Court uniform and dress in the United Kingdom: Use in the 21st century

 In Canada, UK civil uniform (2nd class) remains an optional form of dress for lieutenant governors (where it is known as Windsor uniform).

 In the UK, Court uniform is still worn by a few select officials on formal State occasions (such as at the State Opening of Parliament).
 It was worn by a few officials and privy counsellors at the Coronation of Charles III and Camilla; but the last time it was worn by people in significant numbers was at the Coronation of Queen Elizabeth II.
 The wearing of breeches, stockings and court shoes has largely fallen into abeyance, so the trousers of the levée version are worn instead with full dress.

 Within His Majesty's Diplomatic Service ambassadors and their deputies retain a simplified version of the uniform, for wear on such occasions as the presentation of credentials (and then only for those accredited to certain countries).
 Until about 1965 Foreign Office Regulations and Consular Instructions had required even junior foreign service officers to acquire this formal dress following completion of their probation period.
 The Governors of the few remaining British Overseas Territories were notified in 2004 that the expense of providing uniforms would no longer be a recognised charge against the Foreign and Commonwealth Office, but some have opted locally to maintain the tradition.
+These are paid for by the local territorial governments.